AhmadAl-Eid/Audio-Signal-Classification---DSP-Project/README.md

 King Fahd University of Petroleum and Minerals (KFUPM) Department of Electrical Engineering

-This project classifies spoken digits (0–9) from the Free-Spoken Digit Dataset by extracting features in the time domain, frequency domain (DFT and STFT), and time-frequency domain (Discrete Wavelet Transform), then comparing classification accuracy across these DSP techniques.
+This project classifies spoken digits (0–9) from the Free-Spoken Digit Dataset and analyze the features in the time domain and frequency domain (DFT and STFT) and Wavelet Transform then compares the classification accuracy.

 # Methodology
 ## 1. Preprocessing